senocak/Teleskop-PDF-Nodejs/readme.md

 	> **start_date** => starting date range for the pdf
 	> **end_date** => ending date range for the pdf

-## Making and merging pdf then respond
+## Making the pdfs then merging the pdfs as one

 - /pdf
 	>Just visit the below url and verify that pdfs are made and one pdf which it is named as **final.pdf**  is created under current timestamp folder for example **pdfs/<timestamp>/final.pdf**

 ## Screenshoots